Zapier vs Workato | 9 Factors to Decide the Best One

 Workato is a low-code platform, which means it’s not just for developers, but it does require some technical understanding.
 While it has a visual workflow builder, many of its features—like API management, data transformations, and nested logic—may confuse beginners.
 Workato supports scripting and complex configuration, which makes it powerful but harder to master.

 Teams may need training to use it well.
 It’s best for technical users, IT departments, or businesses that want to automate across many systems using custom rules and detailed logic.
-If your workflows are complex, Workato gives you the tools to handle them.
+If your workflows require custom coding, Workato gives you the tools to handle them.

 3. Workflow Logic and Automation Power